 Pesara pappu Dosa / Pesarattu / Split Yellow Moong Dal Dosa

-Sprinkle the cumin seeds, Onions and ginger if you are using on the top.
+- Sprinkle the cumin seeds, Onions, and ginger if you are using them on the top.
 Sprinkle little oil.
 Cook on medium flame to ensure it gets cooked well.